bobleesj/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

         cp ../requirements/pip.txt ./requirements/pip.txt
         cp ../requirements/test.txt ./requirements/test.txt

 #.
-At this point, you should be able to install the package locally and test it.
+At this point, you should be able to install the package locally and test it:

     .. code-block:: bash

         pip install -e .
         pytest

 #.
-Once the tests pass, let's manually migrate hand-written files like ``README.rst`` from Level 4 to Level 5.
+Ensure ``pytest`` works locally.
+If not, please fix the errors before proceeding.

 #.
+Then, manually migrate hand-written files like ``README.rst`` from Level 4 to Level 5.

+#.
 Done!
+Notice that you also have a new folder called ``doc``.
+Let's build the documentation locally in the next section.

 Build documentation locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``/doc`` is the Sphinx documentation folder.
-The documentation will be built locally first and then automatically built and hosted on GitHub Pages when a new release is created.

 .. include:: snippets/doc-local-build.rst